 To maintain its position as a leading market player in the road construction and maintenance machinery industry focusing on medium to large-scale asphalt mixing plants, the Group continued to maintain its strong research and development capabilities.
-As at 31 December 2020, the Group had one hundred and thirty registered patents in the PRC (of which four were invention patents and one appearance patent) and twenty-seven software copyrights.
-In addition, thirty-five patents were pending registration as at 31 December 2020.
+As at 31 December 2021, the Group had one hundred and seventy-two registered patents in the PRC (of which four were invention patents and two were appearance patents) and twenty-seven software copyrights.
+In addition, the registration of seventeen patents were pending approval as at 31 December 2021.